XenoAtom/XenoAtom.Interop/readme.md

 - **API generated automatically** from C/C++ headers providing a near **100% API coverage**.
 - **Low-level interop** with C/C++ libraries
   - The C/C++ API exposed is raw and will use pointers...etc.
-  - Some functions taking or returning strings try to offer a more user-friendly API by using `string` (but the raw function is still accessible!)
+  - Pure [Function Pointers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/function-pointers) generated for callbacks, no managed delegates.
   - Similarly for `ReadOnlySpan<byte>` whenever possible.
 - **Modern interop** using [`[LibraryImport]`](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke-source-generation) with P/Invoke source generation.
+  - Some functions taking or returning strings try to offer a more user-friendly API by using `string` (but the raw function is still accessible!)
   - Fast UTF16 to UTF8 string marshalling with zero allocations (for small strings).
   - [`DllImportResolver`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary.setdllimportresolver) support for each library to customize loading the native library.
 - No native binaries are provided, **only the P/Invoke bindings**.
-  - But some NuGet packages providing native libraries are compatible.
-See the list of available libraries in each package.
+  - But some 3rd party NuGet packages might provide compatible native libraries.
+See the list of available compatible packages in each library below.
 - **Simple API XML documentation** is provided for each library (extracted from the C/C++ headers).
 - Support only from `net8.0`+